vpereira/pull_request_builder/README.md

 We have it being used here: https://github.com/openSUSE/obs-tools/tree/master/pull_request_package

+Please look our [Wiki](https://github.com/vpereira/pull_request_builder/wiki/running) if you need more specific information

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.